ch-stark/keycloak-notes/blog.md

 ## Architecture

 We have one Hub-Cluster.
 On this Cluster Keycloak will be setup and also ACS central has been installed.
-There is another ManagedCluster
+There is another ManagedCluster from there you can use SSO using the setup on the Hub.

 High level Requirements:

 User should be able to login to the OpenShift console, and to ACM console as well as ACS console with the same identity.

 Federate to external/Enterprise IDPs using Keycloak

 Group information from IDP should be synchronized with the cluster.
 Keycloak which pulls in group information in the token should be able to apply this across clusters similar to how ldap group sync applies to a single cluster.